Independent Carers FAQs – Providing you with answers:

 No we are an introductory agency.

-Can I cancel a contract with the carer?
+Can I cancel a contract with the care worker?

 In your agreement with the carer you can establish the terms of cancellation, with or without notice.

 Is it safe?

 We have provided information and guidance to both carer and clients.
 We ask that both parties are vigilant to ensure their safety.
 If you are in any doubt, do not engage with the person.

 We are unable to check the enhanced DBS certificate and are working hard to address this, read the full story here, #onamission

 The DBS is an important document but it will not tell you if they are a good carer or not.
 We have produced a comprehensive guide and checklist to help you with your choice of care worker.

 If you would like us to check any other documentation for you we will do a paper based check (only) on your behalf for a small charge.
 The care worker will send a copy of their paperwork, with their documents (e.g. passport or driving licence) to enable us to cross reference them.
 If you would like this service please contact us.

 We recommend that each care worker’s documentation is checked in person, during a face-to-face interview.
 So original documents and the actual care worker can be seen in person to ensure integrity with carer details.